Paliak/PaliaksNotes/docs/Zipping/index.md

 rektsu@zipping:/var/www/html/shop$
 ```

-Another way of getting to a shell as rektsu that i've learned after solving the box is to use the phar php wrapper to execute a file out of a zip.
-Since the application only checks for the extesion of the file contained in the main zip we can create a zip contaning another zip archive called e.pdf which contains the actual file with php code.
+Another way of getting to a shell as rektsu that i’ve learned after solving the box is to use the phar PHP wrapper to execute a file out of a zip.
+Since the application only checks for the extension of the file contained in the main zip we can create a zip containing another zip archive called e.pdf which contains the actual file with PHP code.

 ```bash
 $ echo -n "<?php phpinfo();?>" > "sh.php"